AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## If an image was manually created from an ECS instance, can I retrieve the instance data after the instance is released on expiration?

-Yes, you can retrieve instance data by using one of the following methods:
+Yes, you can retrieve instance data in one of the following ways:

--   Create a new instance from the previously created image.
+-   Create an instance from the previously created image.
 For more information, see [Create an ECS instance by using a custom image](/intl.en-US/Instance/Create an instance/Create an ECS instance by using a custom image.md).
 -   Use the previously created image to replace the system disk of an existing instance.
 For more information, see [Replace a system disk \(non-public images\)](/intl.en-US/Block Storage/Cloud disks/Change the operating system/Replace a system disk (non-public images).md).

     **Note:** When you replace the system disk, take note of the following items: